 What Alleviates Crowding in Factor Investing?

 The growing number of institutions exploiting factor-investing strategies raises concerns that crowding may increase price-impact costs and erode profits.
-We identify a mechanism that alleviates crowding--trading diversification: institutions exploiting different characteristics can reduce each other's price-impact costs even when their rebalancing trades are not negatively correlated.
+We identify a mechanism that alleviates crowding -- trading diversification: institutions exploiting different characteristics can reduce each other's price-impact costs even when their rebalancing trades are not negatively correlated.
 Empirically, trading diversification increases capacity by 45%, optimal investment by 43%, and profits by 22%.
 Using a game-theoretic model, we show that, while competition to exploit a characteristic erodes its profits because of crowding, competition among institutions exploiting other characteristics alleviates crowding.
-Mutual-fund holdings provide empirical support for the model's predictions.
+Using mutual-fund holdings, we provide empirical support for the model's predictions.

-Keywords: capacity of quantitative strategies, price impact, competition.
+Keywords: capacity of quantitative strategies, Competition, price impact

 JEL Classification: G11, G12, G23, L11